chbauman/chris_util/README.md

 ## TODO

-Some changes that are planned to be implemented:
+Some changes that are planned to be implemented in the future:

 - Fix deprecation warning for project creation
 - Inlcude PyPI username specification during setup (and password saving?)